vmwshop/tutorials/spacy.md

 ```

 ### Linguistic Annotations
-Running your raw text string through spaCy’s processing pipeline results in a variety of linguistic annotations regarding the text’s grammatical structure.
-After tokenization, spaCy parses and tags the given `doc`.
-This is where the statistical model comes in, which enables spaCy to make a prediction of which tag or label most likely applies in this context.
-This includes the word types, like the parts of speech, and how the words are related to each other.
-Linguistic annotations are available as `token` attributes:
-> * Text: The original word text
-> * Lemma: The base form of the word
-> * POS: The simple UPOS part-of-speech tag
-> * Tag: The detailed part-of-speech tag
-> * Dep: Syntactic dependency, i.e. the relation between tokens
-> * Shape: The word shape – capitalization, punctuation, digits
-> * is alpha: Is the token an alpha character?
-> * is stop: Is the token part of a stop list, i.e. the most common words of the language?

-### Linguistic Annotations
 Running our raw text string through spaCy’s processing pipeline results in a variety of linguistic annotations regarding the text’s grammatical structure.
 After tokenization, spaCy parses and tags the given `doc`.
 This is where the statistical model comes in, which enables spaCy to make a prediction of which tag or label most likely applies in this context.
 This includes the word types, like the parts of speech, and how the words are related to each other.
 Linguistic annotations are available as `token` attributes:
 > * Text: The original word text
 > * Lemma: The base form of the word